puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

 </site>
 ```

 To identify authentication servers, you can inspect the site in standalone IE11 with Developer Tools.
 If you need time to identify your authentication servers, you can configure a policy to ensure that all in-page navigations from IE mode remain in IE mode.
 It is recommended that you revisit this setting once you have identified and added your authentication servers to the site list.
-For more information, see [Configure in-page navigations in IE mode](https://docs.microsoft.com/deployedge/microsoft-edge-policies#internetexplorerintegrationsiteredirect).
+For more information, see [Configure in-page navigations to remain in IE mode](https://docs.microsoft.com/deployedge/microsoft-edge-policies#internetexplorerintegrationsiteredirect).

 #### Additional configurations